 The objection to this idea is that dust and atoms are so large that they will cause scatter.
 The fact that images from distant objects are sharp and crisp exclude the possibility of energy loss to such large particles.

 However, if our universe is full of zero-point particles, then scatter is no longer a problem.
 Zero-point photons are too small to cause the much larger visible photons to scatter.
-But they will be receptive to a tiny bit of energy transfer.

 If so, we no longer need to invoke a big bang or an expanding universe to explain the observed red-shift and background radiation.
 It can all be explained by the zero-point aether.